floragunncom/search-guard-docs/dlsfls.md

 This means that you can make the DSL query as complex as you want, but since it has to be executed for each query, this, of course, comes with a small performance penalty.

+### Dynamic queries: Variable substitution

+Search Guard supports variables in the DLS query.
+With this feature, you can write dynamic queries based on the current users's attributes.
+This makes the Search Guard DLS a powerful feature to implement user-based filtering of result sets.

-### Username substitution
+#### Username substitution

-In addition to the regular query DSL of Elasticsearch, Search Guard also supports username substitution.
 You can use the variable `${user.name}` in the DLS query, and Search Guard will replace it with the username of the currently logged in user.

 Let's imagine that each employee document has a field called `manager`, which contains the username of the employee's manager.
 Each logged in user should only have access to employees he manages.
 You can do so by defining: